 The United States said it could not immediately verify Jang's execution, but had no reason to doubt it.
 White House spokesman Jay Carney said the execution was another example of the "extreme brutality" of the North Korean regime, but declined to speculate on the motivations behind it.

-"What it is indicative of, however, is the values of the regime, their low regard for human life, and what is probably the worst human rights record in the world, and that's saying something."
+"What it is indicative of, however, is the values of the regime, their low regard for human life, and what is probably the worst human rights record in the world, and that's saying something," Carney said.

-Mitchell Reiss, president of Washington College and former director of policy planning at the U.S. State Department, says he thinks Jang's relationship with Kim Jong Un was overrated by many outside of North Korea.
+Mitchell Reiss, president of Washington College and former director of policy planning at the U.S. State Department, thinks Jang's relationship with Kim Jong Un was overrated by many outside of North Korea.

-"I think that his role as an adviser and guide to the young Kim was probably overstated from the beginning based on wishful thinking, particularly by the Chinese."
+"I think that his role as an adviser and guide to the young Kim was probably overstated from the beginning based on wishful thinking, particularly by the Chinese," Reiss said.

 China has reacted to the news by saying it is North Korea's internal affair.

-Lawrence Korb, a senior fellow at the Center for American Progress and a former assistant secretary of defense, says the execution could force China to recalculate its relations with Pyongyang.
+Lawrence Korb, a senior fellow at the Center for American Progress and a former assistant secretary of defense, said the execution could force China to recalculate its relations with Pyongyang.

 China’s ties with North Korea have been strained since North Korea conducted an underground nuclear test earlier this year.
 But Beijing remains Pyongyang's most important ally.